The trapping effect on degenerate horizons: The main theorems

 then

 Hence, no non-degenerate Morawetz estimate holds for such solutions $\psi$ to the wave equation. \end{theorem} \begin{remark} Theorem \ref{theo2} shows that trapping takes place on degenerate horizons even for smooth solutions as long as their conserved charge is non-vanishing.
-This implies that the trapping effect on degenerate horizon is not due to a high frequency obstruction that requires loss of regularity but also due to global properties of the horizon which are independent of the degree of regularity of the initial data.
+It, in particular, implies that the trapping effect on degenerate horizon is not only due to a high frequency obstruction that requires loss of regularity but also due to global properties of the horizon which are independent of the degree of regularity of the initial data.
+This yields a new $L^{2}$-concentration phenomenon for degenerate horizon.
 Hence, the degenerate horizon $\mathcal{H}$ should be thought of as being trapped as a whole.
 This is in stark contrast with the trapping effect at the photon sphere where trapping is due to high frequency solutions which are supported for arbitrarily long times in small neighborhoods of individual null geodesics on the photon sphere. \end{remark}

 The next theorem shows that the regularity required in Theorem \ref{theo1} for the non-degenerate estimate \eqref{e1theo1} to hold is in fact \textit{optimal}.
 Specifically, we will show that the non-degenerate spacetime integral $\int_{\mathcal{A}}|\partial\psi|^{2}$ is not bounded if we assume that the initial data are less regular than required for the boundedness of $D^{w}_{\Sigma_{0}}$.
 We have the following